hillin/ue4launcher/README.md

 ## Third-Party Libraries
 - **Extended WPF Toolkit** is employed in this project.
 It will be restored through nuget automatically.
-- **Cortura.Fody** is used to pack all the assemblies together, to make this utility a single-file program.
+- **Costura.Fody** is used to pack all the assemblies together, to make this utility a single-file program.

 # Developer Mode and Edit Mode
 **ue4launcher** has 2 modes: